What is contents insurance?

-If you need to make a home insurance claim, your home insurance provider will settle this on either a ‘new-for-old’ or ‘indemnity’ basis.
+For all types of home insurance, if you need to make a claim, your provider will settle this on either a ‘new-for-old’ or ‘indemnity’ basis.

-New-for-old cover means that your home insurer will pay for a brand-new product, of equivalent value, if your insured item is damaged or stolen.
+- New-for-old cover means your home insurer will pay for a new product of equivalent value if your insured item is damaged or stolen.

-Indemnity cover takes into account wear and tear on the items that you claim for, which reduces the payout you’ll get.
-For example, while it may cost £800 to replace your sofa, you may only get £150 once its age has been factored in.
+- Indemnity cover takes into account wear and tear on the items you claim for, which reduces the payout you’ll get.
+For example, while it may cost £800 to replace your sofa, you may only get £150 if it's ten years old with rips and stains.